sitilge/propeller/README.md

 The respective ```.json``` files for the project are located under ```app/Misc/Admin```.
 File names must match the table names; let us examine one of them the ```menu.json``` that corresponds to ```menu``` table in the database
 ```
 {
   "key": "id",              //required, the table primary key
   "name": "Menu",           //optional, the table display name, defaults to table name
   "create": true,           //optional, allow to create new row, defaults to false
   "delete": true,           //optional, allow to delete row, defaults to false
   "order": {                //optional, change the order of rows in table view, defaults to false
     "column": "sequence",   //required, the name of the column
     "direction": "ASC"      //optional, the direction of order, defaults to ASC
   },
   "columns": {              //required, the columns array
     "name": {               //required, the column name
-      "disabled": true,         //optional, disable the field, defaults to false
       "name": "Name",       //optional, the column display name, defaults to column name
       "view": "row",        //optional, display the column in table or row view, defaults to false
+      "attributes": {       //optional, the input/select field attributes, defaults to false
+        "disabled": "true"
+      },
-      "type": "slug",           //optional, set the type to slug, text, image, length, or price, defaults to false
+      "plugin": "slug",     //optional, set the plugin to slug, text or image defaults to false
       "values": {           //optional, make dropdown for the values, defaults to false
         "0": "No",
         "1": "Yes"
       },
       "join": {             //optional, join with a table
         "icons": {          //required, the join table name
           "key": "id",      //required, the join table primary key
           "columns": {      //required, the join columns array
             "id": {},       //required, the join column name
             "name": {}
           }
         }